-This Sub-unit Implementation Plan (SIP) elaborates the Feasibility Study that was done in 2013 at the level of (hydro-logical) sub-unit.
-It assesses the development options with regard to Water infrastructure, Operation & Maintenance, Agriculture, Fisheries, and Income generation and gender.
-It also considers safeguards in respect of indigenous people, the poor and vulnerable, and environment.
+This Sub-unit Implementation Plan (SIP) elaborates on the Feasibility Study that was done in 2013 at the level of (hydro-logical) sub-unit.
+It assesses the development options with regard to Water infrastructure, Operation & Maintenance, Agriculture, Fisheries, and Income generation, and gender.
+It also considers safeguards in respect of indigenous people, the poor and vulnerable, and the environment.

 The sub-unit area is located in the SW part of Magura District) and falls within parts of Magura Sadar and Shalikha Upazilas.
-Administratively the sub-unit area is covered by 4 unions namely Arpara, Satokhali, Shalikha, and Bunagati.
-It comprises 3,962 hectare with 17villages.
+Administratively the sub-unit area is covered by 4 unions namely Arpara, Satokhali, Shalikha, and Bugatti.
+It comprises 3,962 hectares with 17villages.
 There are 5,648 households with a population of 22,476.

-The water infrastructure will benefit from a major overhaul: new construction of one regulator, bridge and WMO office, rehabilitation of four structures and re-excavation of khals over a total length of almost 13 km will reduce flooding and drainage congestion and thus benefit agricultural production.
+The water infrastructure will benefit from a major overhaul: new construction of one regulator, bridge and WMO office, rehabilitation of four structures, and re-excavation of has over a total length of almost 13 km will reduce flooding and drainage congestion and thus benefit agricultural production.
 The cost of rehabilitation is estimated at some Tk.
 1,059 lac.

 Operation and Maintenance

 The Water Management Association of the sub-unit will sign an Agreement with the XEN-BWDB about sharing O&M responsibilities.
-Operation of the infrastructure will be decided by the Water Management Association at sub-unit level.
+The operation of the infrastructure will be decided by the Water Management Association at the sub-unit level.

 A Maintenance Plan for the sub-unit-I has been formulated where responsibilities have been delineated and costs for maintenance worked out.
 The total cost of preventive and periodic maintenance for sub-unit-I has been estimated as Tk.
 42 lac per annum of which WMA share would be Tk.
 9 lac with BWDB bearing Tk.
 33 lac.
 The WMA / WMG share comes to Tk.118/ha/year.
 The cost of WMO training has been estimated at about Tk.
 12 lac.

 The gross area of the Boyra sub-unit (Sub-unit area-1) is 3,962 ha and the net cultivable area is 3,187 ha.
-Present cropped area is 6,301 ha with a Cropping Intensity of 198%.
+The present cropped area is 6,301 ha with a Cropping Intensity of 198%.
 The future total cropped area has been estimated at 7,231 ha with a Cropping Intensity of 227%.

-There are about 113.88 ha of fisheries resource in the sub unit area among them 92.04 ha in culture fisheries and rest of 21.84 ha in capture fisheries, and estimated total production is 257.11 MT/year.
-Culture fish production can be increased from 251.52 MT to 399.54 i.e by 148.02 MT but capture fish production will be increased from 5.59 MT to 8.58 MT i.e by 2.99 MT, after rehabilitation of this sub unit area and total annual incremental benefit would be Tk.
+There are about 113.88 ha of fisheries resource in the subunit area among them 92.04 ha in culture fisheries and the rest of 21.84 ha in capture fisheries, and the estimated total production is 257.11 MT/year.
+Culture fish production can be increased from 251.52 MT to 399.54 i.e by 148.02 MT but capture fish production will be increased from 5.59 MT to 8.58 MT i.e by 2.99 MT after rehabilitation of this subunit area and total annual incremental benefit would be Tk.
 152.74 lac

 Socio-economy and Gender